doriantsai/turtle_tracker/README.md

         python train.py --data turtles_job10_041219-0-1000.yml --weights weights/yolov8l.pt --img 1280 --batch 10 --epochs 10 --cache ram

+- Notes on training on the turtle images.
+The variation in the quality of blues and greens are very high in ocean-related imagery.
+Therefore, it is highly recommended to train with colour jitter (variation in saturation, hue, etc).
+Also, random resize recrop for different drone heights.
+By default, YOLOv8 does not have this enabled.
+Follow the following steps to enable this functionality:

+        - remove the ultralytics install from conda (conda uninstall ultralytics) if one install already exists (or pip uninstall ultralytics)
+        - clone yolov8 repo
+        - cd to the yolov8 repo, inside the requirements.txt, uncomment the `albumentations` option underneath `Extras`
+        - cd to the yolov8 repo, `pip install -e .` to install the yolov8 repo locally
+        - find the augment.py file in (yolov8 folder)/ultralytics/data/augment.py
+        - change the
+        - NOTE: in this file, we can also change the size of the expected box candidates to much smaller (turtles = small in the drone imagery) by adjusting the `box_candidates` area threshold (area_thr) from 0.1 to 0.05 or similar.
+        - in the class Albumentations, add

+                def __init__(self, p=1.0, size=640):

+        - as well as T for the transforms (replacing the current/old `T`):

+                T = [
+                        A.RandomResizedCrop(height=size, width=size, scale=(0.8, 1.0), ratio=(0.9, 1.11), p=0.5),
+                        A.Blur(p=0.01),
+                        A.MedianBlur(p=0.01),
+                        A.ToGray(p=0.01),
+                        A.CLAHE(p=0.01),
+                        A.ColorJitter(brightness=0.5,
+                                contrast=0.4,
+                                saturation=0.4,
+                                hue=0.4,
+                                p=0.6),
+                        A.RandomBrightnessContrast(p=0.0),
+                        A.RandomGamma(p=0.0),
+                        A.ImageCompression(quality_lower=75, p=0.0)]

+        - save this, and then when you initiate traiing, you should be able to see the transform/albumentations/jitter settings at the start of the output in the terminal

 ## Detection on Yolov8
 - edit Dectect.py (in the detector folder) so that the weights file, yolo_dir, save_dir and image_dir are pointing to the data.
 - edit Dectect.py so that the TurtleDetector.run has the correct specifications (ie, save_imgs and show_imgs set to true if required)